-SJS Tax Update for 2018
+Tax Update for 2018 and 2019

-Individual Tax Changes

-Business Tax Changes

-Depreciation Changes

-Inflation Adjustments

-IRS Mileage Rates

-Affordable Care Act

-Partnership Audit Rules

-The end of 2017 was a BIG year for tax law changes.
-For the most part, 2017 was left unaffected, but there are substantial changes for 2018 and later years.
+Individual Tax Changes Business Tax Changes Depreciation Changes Inflation Adjustments IRS Mileage Rates Affordable Care Act Partnership Audit Rules

 The following is a summary of some of the most important tax developments that have occurred that may affect you, your family, your investments, and your livelihood.
 Remember, these are only highlights, and because everyone's situation is different, this letter is not a substitute for professional advice regarding your particular situation.
-Please call us for more information about any of these issues and what steps you should implement to take advantage of favorable developments and to minimize the impact of those that unfavorable.
+Please call us for more information about any of these issues and what steps you should implement to take advantage of favorable developments and to minimize the impact of those that are unfavorable.